phenology/cgc/manuscript/joss_cgc_paper.md

 # Acknowledgements

-The authors acknowledge Dr. Yifat Dzigan for the helpful discussions and support and Dr. Romulo Goncalves for the preliminary work that lead to the development of the software package presented here.
+The authors would like to thank Dr. Yifat Dzigan for the helpful discussions and support and Dr. Romulo Goncalves for the preliminary work that lead to the development of the software package presented here.
+We also would like to thank SURF for providing computational resources to test the first versions of the CGC package.

 # Author contributions

 The Netherlands eScience Center team (F.N., M.W.G., and O.K.) took care of most of the software implementation, contributed to the algorithm design and testing, and wrote most of the manuscript.
-E.I.V.
-S.G.
-R.Z.M.
+All co-authors contributed to the conceptualization of the work, which was led by R.Z.M. and E.I.V..
+F.N, M.W.G and O.K prepared The first draft of the tutorials, and wrote the initial draft of this manuscript.
+F.N. suggested changes to the co-and tri-clustering algorithm.
+R.Z.M., E.I.V. and S.K. led the design of experiments to test and improve the CGC package.
+R.Z.M. and E.I.V helped to improve the tutorials.
+SK provided the required computational resources to run the experiments and tutorials.
+All co-authors reviewed and edited the final document.

 # References